jetbrains-academy/kotlin-onboarding-introduction/AlmostDone/nullSafetyTheory/task.md

-To work correctly with such _nullable_ values, Kotlin provides the [null safety](https://kotlinlang.org/docs/null-safety.html) mechanism.
+To correctly work with such _nullable_ values, Kotlin provides a mechanism for [null safety](https://kotlinlang.org/docs/null-safety.html).
-In simple words, in Kotlin, it is necessary to handle `null` values separately for the program to work correctly.
+In simpler terms, in Kotlin, it is necessary to handle `null` values separately for the program to work correctly.
 The simplest processing mechanisms are the [`!!`](https://kotlinlang.org/docs/null-safety.html#the-operator) and [`?:`](https://kotlinlang.org/docs/null-safety.html#elvis-operator) (the Elvis operator) operators.

 ### 1. The `!!` operator

-The `!!` operator simply discards the `null` value and works with the type as if there could be no `null` value.
-However, if the program encounters the `null` value, it will exit with the error ([`Null pointer exception`](https://kotlinlang.org/docs/null-safety.html#nullable-types-and-non-null-types), or `NPE`).
+The `!!` operator simply disregards the `null` value and works with the type as ithoughf there could be no `null` value.
+However, if the program encounters the `null` value, it will exit with an error ([`Null pointer exception`](https://kotlinlang.org/docs/null-safety.html#nullable-types-and-non-null-types), or `NPE`).
 ```kotlin
 var a: String? = null
 a!!.length // CORRECT, but will throw NPE